 Frozen Ever After

-This ride is cute and a fun must-see at least once, but many Disney fans who visit often will pass this up unless they snag a FastPass (soon to be Lightning Lane).
+This ride is cute and a fun must-see at least once, but many Disney fans who visit often pass this up unless they snag a Disney Genie+.
 Little ones are in such a Frozen frenzy that this ride routinely climbs to ninety-minute wait times.
 We love that this ride queue is mostly inside (except on days when the line extends past the entrance and into the Norway pavilion, or worse, China!) so we can soak up the refreshing air conditioning.
-Still, this ride is a hard pass for lots of Disney fans — in fact, they might just tell you they miss the classic Maelstrom ride that used to reside in this spot.
+Still, this ride is a hard pass for many Disney fans — in fact, they might just tell you they miss the classic Maelstrom ride that used to reside in this spot.

 Pro Park Tip- Skip Hot Rides